GeoscienceAustralia/ptha/ptha_access/README.Rmd

 high-magnitude subduction zone earthquakes.
 A more detailed discussion of these topics can be found in the
 [Australian Tsunami Hazard Modelling Guidelines](https://knowledge.aidr.org.au/media/5640/tsunami-planning-guidelines.pdf).

+The above results compute exceedance-rate percentiles following the methodology in [this PAGEOPH publication](https://link.springer.com/article/10.1007/s00024-019-02299-w), which is slightly different to the methodology in the [the PTHA18 report](http://dx.doi.org/10.11636/Record.2018.041) (see discussion in Section 3.5 of the PAGEOPH paper).
+Differences are generally small and unlikely to be important, but for reference the older results can still be obtained in [csv form](http://dapds00.nci.org.au/thredds/fileServer/fj6/PTHA/AustPTHA_1/EVENT_RATES/tsunami_stages_at_fixed_return_periods.csv) and [shapefile form](http://dapds00.nci.org.au/thredds/fileServer/fj6/PTHA/AustPTHA_1/EVENT_RATES/tsunami_stages_at_fixed_return_periods.zip).

 ## Obtaining site-specific hazard information (including source deaggregation)